Westminster Energy, Environment & Transport Forum

 Environmental protection & climate resilience

-In light of the recently published Climate adaptation strategy for transport, delegates will discuss ways forward for embedding sustainability objectives and climate resilience into project governance, finance and delivery, as well as the role of cross-sector collaboration in managing interdependencies between infrastructure sectors.
+In the context of the recently published Climate adaptation strategy for transport, discussion will also examine priorities for embedding climate resilience and sustainability considerations into governance, investment and delivery frameworks across the infrastructure pipeline.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those already due to attend include a parliamentary pass-holder from the House of Commons and officials from the Department for Transport; Ministry of Housing, Communities and Local Government; Department for Environment, Food and Rural Affairs; Department for Infrastructure, NI; Department for Business and Trade; National Infrastructure and Service Transformation Authority; Office of Rail and Road; Transport Scotland; National Audit Office; Planning Inspectorate; National Wealth Fund; and the Welsh Government.
+As well as key stakeholders, those already due to attend include parliamentary pass-holders from the House of Commons and officials from the Department for Transport; Ministry of Housing, Communities and Local Government; Department for Environment, Food and Rural Affairs; Department for Energy Security and Net Zero; Department for Infrastructure, NI; Department for Business and Trade; National Infrastructure and Service Transformation Authority; Office of Rail and Road; Transport Scotland; National Audit Office; Planning Inspectorate; National Wealth Fund; and the Welsh Government.

 This on-demand pack includes